GreenStoneWei/Eyes_on_Taiwan/README.md

     4. Find similar articles by calculating cosine theta of two article.
 The result closer to 1 stands for higher similarity.
 - Text Mining - Abstract and Tag extraction model:
     1. Slice each sentence.
     2. Calculate the term frequency of the article.
-A word with higher frequency means that its more important to the article.
+A word with higher frequency means that it is more important to the article.
-    3. Find out which sentence contains the most important word.
+    3. Find out which sentence contains the most number of important words.
 That sentence is supposed to be close to the article content.
 - Loading Speed Optimization:
     - Image compression
     - Upload images to Amazon **S3**